Improving Your GPA for Med School

 7. Strengthen your application through community involvement

-Making your application a competitive one can mean doing things beyond retaking courses.
+Besides improving grades, making your application competitive may involve more than just retaking courses.
 Job shadowing, volunteering, and demonstrating leadership, says Thoen, can be especially important as a selection committee considers your overall qualifications.

 8. Consider a post-baccalaureate pre-health program

-Think of your grade improvement efforts as a journey with several stages.
-Thoen says a major benefit of a PBPH program is that you can potentially have valuable guidance at every one of those stages.
+Think of how to improve grades as a journey with several stages.
+A major benefit is that you can potentially have valuable guidance through these stages, Thoen says.

-Stage 1: Help with strategizing for your future.
-With a PBPH program, you can have the opportunity to sit down and speak with an advisor who specializes in helping people like you—before you even enroll in classes.
+In a PBPH program, you will sit down and speak with an advisor who specializes in helping people in similar situations.
+This process happens before you even enroll in classes.

-Stage 3: Applying to programs.
-Your PBPH advisor and course professors can continue to support your efforts by providing letters of recommendation, offering insights for your personal statement, and helping you prepare for entrance exams, to name just a few examples.
+Your PBPH advisor and course professors can continue to support your efforts through various means.
+Some advisors may provide letters of recommendation or offer insights for your personal statement.
+Furthermore, some may help you prepare for entrance exams.

-Stage 4: Receiving ongoing guidance.
 If you end up reaching your goal, that’s great!
-But what if you didn’t?
-Your PBPH program can still be available for guidance on what your next steps can be.
+But what if you still need help?
+Being in a PBPH program allows you to receive guidance on what your next steps can be.

 - Enjoy a support network of fellow PBPH students.